Flugtiger/flugtiger.github.io/_drafts/2024-02-08-happy-to-be-a-bottleneck.md

+---
+layout: post
+title:  "Happy to be a bottleneck?"
+category: software architecture
+---

-Happy to be a bottleneck
+# Happy to be a bottleneck?

 Let me tell you a story of two teams in software development.
 Let's call them team "Red" and team "Blue" and they are both part of a company called "eRetail".